 These results about the variations in depth of the crust/mantle boundary (Moho) show the consistency of the gravity low and the other values already obtained with seismological stations within the study area.
 The result can be interpreted by the presence of a thinner crust towards the north of the study area, albeit the absence of more stations in the northern part of the craton does not permit the conclusion of the existence of a possible crustal thinning, and even if it exists, it is not evident whether it follows to the north direction or stays just under the intracratonic basin.
-Note that Moho depth thicknes along a NW-SE trend (exactly as the direction of the profile AA', which is centered on this anomaly) going through the shields and the Amazon basin, which covered an area coinciding to the portions of the Central Amazonian and Ventuari-Tapajos Provinces.
+Note that Moho depth has an thicker anomalous pattern following a straddle along a NW-SE trend (exactly as the direction of the profile AA', which is centered in this anomaly) going through by shields and the Amazon basin, which covered an area coinciding to the portions of the Central Amazonian and Ventuari-Tapajos Provinces.

-According to Lloyd et al. (2010), the Vp/Vs ratio is smaller in the eastern part, suggesting a differentiated lower crust of the central part of the Amazon Craton.
+According to Lloyd et al. (2010), the ratio Vp/Vs is smaller in the eastern part, suggesting a differentiated lower crust of the central part of the Amazon Craton.
 Or rather, the Moho anomaly is weaker in the Amazon Basin compared to adjacent shields.
 The crustal thickness of the Amazon Craton is greater than 50 km towards the east of the Guyana shield increasing continuously through the Amazon Basin within the Central Brazil shield, and a high density in the lower crust or upper mantle must be taken into account.